Blog Home

 Both Showit and Squarespace provide hosting (unlike, for example, a self-hosted WordPress website).
 They’re relatively simple to learn (minimal to no code needed to achieve straightforward designs), and you can build a great site on both.

-Because they provide combined design capabilities, site hosting, and security through an SSL certificate, both are excellent options for service-based businesses.
+Because they provide combined design capabilities, site hosting, and security through an SSL certificate, both are really good options for service-based businesses, even if you sell a course/membership/some digital products (the how to sell them on your specific platform is different, but possible, for both).

 Showit vs. Squarespace: Design & User Interface